francescomaiomascio/francescomaiomascio/README.md

 All interactions with:
 - filesystem
 - network
-- APIs
+- external APIs
 - domain operations
 - compute resources

-require explicit, revocable **capabilities** granted by the runtime.
+require explicit, revocable capabilities granted by the runtime.

 Capability usage is fully event-traced.